Improving Automated Driving through POMDP Planning with Human Internal States: Introduction

-\begin{enumerate} \item \textbf{{Can POMDP planning significantly improve safety and efficiency?}} While there are many impressive qualitative results in the literature \cite{sadigh2016leverage,hubmann2018automated,schmerling2017multimodal}, these studies often do not include systematic quantitative evidence that a POMDP approach can significantly outperform a simpler approach, even in an idealized simulation environment.
-This work isolates the decision information structure as the experimental variable, comparing state-uncertainty-aware POMDP solution methods to similar MDP methods that consider all uncertainty to be aleatory. \item \textbf{{Can useful POMDP solutions be found in real time?}} Several researchers have demonstrated that useful POMDP solutions are readily computable \cite{bai2015intention}, but this work demonstrates this on larger problems with a variable number of vehicles that may be encountered on a multilane highway. \item \textbf{{How are the performance advantages of POMDP planning related to the distribution of driver behaviors?}} This work shows that the correlation of different aspects of driving behavior has a large effect on the relative performance of different planning methods. \item \textbf{{How quickly does performance degrade when the POMDP model used for planning does not match the real world?}} Since it is difficult to guarantee that models, especially human models, match the dynamics of the world exactly, it is important to understand the effects of model mismatch.
+\begin{enumerate}[wide] \item \textbf{{Can POMDP planning significantly improve safety and efficiency?}} While there are many impressive qualitative results in the literature \cite{sadigh2016leverage,hubmann2018automated,schmerling2017multimodal,ulbrich2013probabilistic}, these studies often do not include systematic quantitative evidence that a POMDP approach can significantly outperform a simpler MDP approach, even in an idealized simulation environment.
+This work isolates the uncertainty model as the experimental variable, comparing state-uncertainty-aware POMDP solution methods to similar MDP methods that consider all uncertainty to be aleatoric. \item \textbf{{Can useful POMDP solutions be found in real time?}} Several researchers have demonstrated that useful POMDP solutions are readily computable \cite{bai2015intention}, but this work demonstrates this on larger problems with a variable number of vehicles that may be encountered on a multilane highway. \item \textbf{{How are the performance advantages of POMDP planning related to the distribution of driver behaviors?}} This work shows that correlation between different aspects of driving behavior within individual drivers has a large effect on the relative performance of different planning methods. \item \textbf{{How quickly does performance degrade when the POMDP model used for planning does not match the real world?}} Since it is difficult to guarantee that models, especially human models, match the dynamics of the world exactly, it is important to understand the effects of model mismatch.
 This work characterizes performance when the parameters of the world simulation model do not match the planning model. \end{enumerate}

 The paper proceeds as follows: \Cref{sec:background} gives a short introduction to multi-objective optimization and POMDP planning. \Cref{sec:problem} gives a detailed problem description, and solution approaches are described in \Cref{sec:approaches}.
 Finally, \Cref{sec:results} addresses the questions above with numerical results.